John McCain’s Wife, Cindy, Is Early Favorite To Take Husband’s Senate Seat

 — Reuters Top News (@Reuters) August 28, 2018

-Some other contenders for the caretaker position are Kirk Adams, the governor’s chief of staff and one time Congressional candidate.
-Eileen Klein is currently the Arizona state Treasurer.
-68-year-old John Shadegg, a former U.S. Representative is also a candidate, bringing with him 16 years of experience in Congress.
-Matt Salmon also brings experience with his two terms in the Senate, and two terms in the House of Representatives.
-Business leader Karrin Taylor Robson, is also in contention.
+Some other contenders for the caretaker position are Kirk Adams, the governor’s chief of staff and one-time Congressional candidate.
+Eileen Klein is currently the Arizona state treasurer.
+Sixty-eight-year-old John Shadegg, a former U.S. Representative, is also a candidate, bringing with him 16 years of experience in Congress.
+Matt Salmon also brings experience with his two terms in the Senate and two terms in the House of Representatives.
+Business leader Karrin Taylor Robson is also in contention.
 She was appointed to the state Board of Regents by Governor Ducey in June 2017.

 Arizona Governor Doug Ducey will be responsible for choosing the caretaker of McCain’s Senate seat.
 He has already stated that he plans to wait until after the former presidential candidate’s funeral, planned for Sunday, before announcing who he has chosen.